 Phone Calls & Phone Usage Policy

 The only phone calls that inmates are allowed to make are with a pre-paid phone card or account, or are collect calls .
-These phone calls are generally more costly than phone calls made outside of jail.
+These phone calls are generally more expensive than phone calls made outside of jail.
 There are certain restrictions about how often you can use the phone, but you should keep in mind that you are just one of many people who want to talk to their loved ones.
 If you are under any sort of disciplinary procedure, an inmate’s ability to use the phone may be limited or eliminated altogether.

 The Larue County Jail phone number is: (270) 358-9876